anhthi-boilerplate/react-boilerplate/README.md

 - `lint-staged`: run scripts with staged files
 - `husky`: trigger action on pre-commit

-## 🌄 Copy Webpack Plugin, Clean Webpack Plugin, Bundle Stats Webpack Plugin and DotEnv
+## 🌄 Install and setup Copy Webpack Plugin, Clean Webpack Plugin, Bundle Stats Webpack Plugin, DotEnv

 These packages are useful in the bundle process, please refer the description for more detail